pkim050/codetest/Notes.md

 3. Does not hit the database yet, trying to figure that out.
 4. I forced one of the todo to be true on status done via console.
 Looks like it check marks it along with strikethrough.

+# Third commit
+1. Database is now affected when creating todos.
+2. Trash icon works where it would delete the todo including the database when user clicks on it.